-NOA moves to Norwegian servers
+NOA switches to Norwegian servers

-Background to the decision:
+Background for the decision:

-Tussa servers.JPG
+Tussa servere.JPG

 Previous